pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 >>> imgdata = pix.getImageData("ppm")                  # extremely fast!
 >>> tkimg = tkinter.PhotoImage(data = imgdata)

 If you are looking for a complete Tkinter script paging through **any supported** document, `here it is! <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/doc-browser.py>`_ It can also zoom into pages, and it runs under Python 2 or 3.
-It requires the `PySimpleGUI <https://pypi.org/project/PySimpleGUI/>`_ pure Python package.
+It requires the extremely handy `PySimpleGUI <https://pypi.org/project/PySimpleGUI/>`_ pure Python package.

 PyQt4, PyQt5, PySide
 ~~~~~~~~~~~~~~~~~~~~~